ntkhoi/asyndisplaykitsample/README.md

 # asyndisplaykitsample
-Create some demo and testing this framework http://texturegroup.org
+Create some demos and testing this framework http://texturegroup.org